tokenika/eosfactory/docs/sphinx/source/cases/remote_tic_tac_toe.md

     def setUpClass(cls):
         '''
 ```
-### Stop if the testnode is off
+### Stop if the testnet is off

-Be sure that the chosen testnode is operative:
+Be sure that the chosen testnet is operative:

 ```md
         '''